Automation and Taxation: Results

-We begin with a correlation analysis by regressing country level tax revenues on automation measures:
+We begin by regressing country level tax revenues on AT diffusion measures and key indicators that describe the structure of economic production, i.e.

-where $\Theta \in \{ T_{c,t}, T^l_{c,t}, T^k_{c,t}, T^y_{c,t} \}$ measured in (1) levels, i.e. in logs of billions of national currency, (2) in percentage share of GDP and (3) in percentage share of total taxation.
-We control for country and time FE and a series of macroeconomic variables $Z_{c,t}$.\footnote{This include: GDP growth, gross output share of service industries; Herfindahl-Hirschman Index based on the gross output shares of macro-sectors; government consolidated gross debt as \% of GDP; government interest payable as \% of GDP; net government lending/borrowing as \% of GDP; gross fixed capital formation as \% of GDP; and period average exchange rate.
+where $\mathbb{T}_{c,t} \in \{ T_{c,t}, T^l_{c,t}, T^k_{c,t}, T^y_{c,t} \}$ reflects taxes in (1) levels, i.e. logs of billions of national currency, (2) percentage share of GDP and (3) percentage share of total taxation.
+We control for country and time FE and a set of macroeconomic variables $Z_{c,t}$ to account for country-specific economic characteristics, global shocks, and various potential confounding factors that could be driving taxes and are correlated with the AT diffusion measures, respectively.\footnote{These include: GDP growth; gross output share of service industries; Herfindahl-Hirschman Index based on the gross output shares of macro-sectors; government consolidated gross debt as \% of GDP; government interest payable as \% of GDP; net government lending/borrowing as \% of GDP; gross fixed capital formation as \% of GDP; and period average exchange rate.
 All regressions for Taxes in ln of national currency also include the ln of gross output value ($pQ$).
-For more details over the construction of these variables, see Section~\ref{sec:empirical_approach_economic_vars}.} To allow the error term to be correlated both across countries and over time, we cluster standard errors at the country and time dimension.
+For more details over the construction and use of these variables, see Online Appendix~\ref{appendix:data}.} To allow the error term to be correlated both across countries and over time, we cluster standard errors at the country and time dimension.

-Results using all 19 European countries in the sample are presented in Table \ref{tab:regr_pre_tax_robots} for various time periods (Panels A-C).
-In the first block of columns, we see the impact of automation on taxes measured in logarithmic national currency units.
-The second block shows the impact on taxes measured in percentage GDP.
-The last block shows the impact on the structure of taxation, i.e. on taxes as share of total taxation.
+Results are presented in Table \ref{tab:regr_pre_tax_robots} for various time periods (Panels A-C).\footnote{For space considerations, we only present the variables of interest in the main text, but provide and discuss results about the remaining determinants in the Online Appendix Section \ref{appendix:add_results_determinants_taxation}.} In the first block of columns, we see the association of automation with taxes measured in logarithmic national currency units.
+The second block shows the relationship with taxes measured in percentage GDP.
+The last block shows the impact on the structure of taxation, i.e. on taxes as a share of total taxation.
+Labor and capital income ($wL_{c,t}$ and $rK_{c,t}$) are measured in levels in the first block and as a percentage share in total output $pQ_{c,t}$ in the latter two blocks to proxy for the labor and capital share.